Leo Ornstein: Fame and "futurism"

 Ornstein soon moved in a very different direction.
 He began composing works containing dissonant and startling sounds.
 Ornstein himself was unsettled by the earliest of these compositions: "I really doubted my sanity at first.
 I simply said, what is that?
 It was so completely removed from any experience I ever had."
 On March 27, 1914, in London, he gave his first public performance of works then called "futurist," now known as modernist.
 (Note: Though today the term "futurist" is closely associated with the art movement that emerged in Italy late in the first decade of the 1900s, it was often used more broadly in the early part of the century to refer to avant-garde art now commonly referred to as "modernist.")
 In addition to a Busoni arrangement of three Bach choral preludes and several pieces by Schoenberg, Ornstein played a number of his own compositions.
 The concert caused a major stir.
-One newspaper described Ornstein's work as "the sum of Schoenberg and Scriabine [sic] squared."
+One newspaper described Ornstein's work as "the sum of Schoenberg and Scriabine squared."
 Others were more analytical: "We have never suffered from such insufferable hideousness, expressed in terms of so-called music."

 Ornstein's follow-up performance provoked a near-riot: "At my second concert, devoted to my own compositions, I might have played anything.
 I couldn't hear the piano myself.
 The crowd whistled and howled and even threw handy missiles on the stage."
 The reaction, however, was by no means universally negative—the Musical Standard called him "one of the most remarkable composers of the day ... [with] that germ of realism and humanity which is indicative of genius."
 By the next year, he was the talk of the American music scene for his performances of cutting-edge works by Schoenberg, Scriabin, Bartók, Debussy, Kodály, Ravel, and Stravinsky (many of them U.S. premieres), as well as his own, even more radical compositions.